RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/Security&IAM_Roles.md

 ![Alt text](userVsJobusers.png)

+## Service Account:-
+- Service accounts are a type of identity often used with **VM instances and applications**, which are able to **make API calls** authorized by roles assigned to the service account.
+- Service accounts **do not have passwords** and cannot be used to log in interactively via a browser.
+These accounts are **authenticated by a pair of public/private keys**.

+- Use **service accounts** to grant permissions **to applications and processes running on non-human entities**,They are commonly used for authenticating and authorizing applications to access GCP services and resources without requiring human intervention.
+- while use **IAM** to manage access control for **human users** and to set permissions for specific actions on GCP resources.
+It is used to manage who can do what in GCP and set permissions for actions like creating, modifying, or deleting resources.

 ### Bigtable and IAM
 Access controls for Cloud Bigtable can be configured at the project, instance, or table level.